vikas-potluri/vikas-potluri/README.md

   GodFathers: **[Marcus Aurelius ](https://www.youtube.com/watch?v=Auuk1y4DRgk)** **[Jordan Peterson ](https://www.youtube.com/watch?v=L47oJxwp6yg)**
     **[S.N Goenka ](https://www.youtube.com/watch?v=cz7QHNvNFfA&list=PLPJVlVRVmhc4Z01fD57jbzycm9I6W054x)**
--  Interests: Badminton 🏸, Books(Philosophy,Psychology)📖
+- 😎Interests: Badminton 🏸, Books(Philosophy,Psychology)📖
-- ⚡ Fun fact: **Certified Personal Trainer** (Specialisation in Strength Training, Kettlebell Training, and High-Intensity Interval Training (HIIT))
+- ⚡ Fun fact: **Econometrics is Original Data Science**

-- 👴 Retirement plan: Study **Philosop** in _Florence_, Italy.
+> "Don't just say you have read books.
+Show that through them you have learned to think better, to be a more discriminating and reflective person.**Books are the training weights of the mind**.
+They are very helpful, but it would be a bad mistake to suppose that one has made progress simply by having internalized their contents."

-> "If there’s anyone in this assembly, any dear friend of Caesar’s, I say to him that my love for Caesar was no less than his.
-If, then, that friend demands to know why I rose up against Caesar, this is my answer: **it’s not that I loved Caesar less, but that I loved Rome more**." ― Julius Caesar by Shakespeare (Act 3, Scene 2)
+ -EPICTETUS

 </details>